folio-org/folio-org.github.io/community/index.md

 See [guidelines](which-forum) about using each.

+## Community representatives

+The FOLIO community consists of many significant contributors.
+Among them are community representatives which include:

+- Sebastian Hammer, Index Data
+- Christopher Spalding, EBSCO
+- Michael Winkler, OLE

-## Developer community
+## Engineering teams

 The FOLIO developer community consists of:

+- Index Data, which leads the technical development of the FOLIO software
-- Several software engineering teams with commit access to specific platform components, such as Okapi.
+- Several software engineering teams
-- Contributors from the community.
+- Contributing developers from the community
+- Many supporting individuals whose contributions feed into and guide the development process

-Team members can be contacted via the collaboration tools.
+Here we list the engineering roles and contacts for the various parts of the project.
+Team members can be contacted via the collaboration tools listed above.

+### Engineering core team

+The engineering core team sets strategic direction for technical architecture in the FOLIO software:

+- Sebastian Hammer (project lead)
+- Nassib Nassar (technical lead)
+- Jakub Skoczen (lead architect)
+- Adam Dickmeiss
+- Vince Bareau
+- Peter Murray (community)

+### Subproject core team leads

+Several components of the FOLIO software are distinct subprojects and have a core team of software engineers with commit-level access to the source code repositories.
+Each subproject has a lead developer who is responsible for selecting new core team members from the community:

+- Okapi: Jakub Skoczen
+- Stripes: Jason Skomorowski
+- Metadata: Marc Johnson

 ## Contributing